weibenfalk/hooks-videoplayer-starterfiles/README.md

 ## React Hooks video course starter files

 ### Start the course
-Use the folder thats marked START HERE and follow the instructions in the videos
+Use the folder thats marked START and follow the instructions in the videos

 ### Finished application
 The finished application is marked with FINISHED.
 You can also find it online here: